 As part of the city's investment in affordable housing, in 2020 the city partnered with the Unifour HOME Consortium to construct two homes on city-owned property in the Ridgeview area which is part of census tract 109.
 These homes were completed and sold in 2021 to qualified homebuyers at 80% of area median income.
 This program was so successful that they City entered into a partnership with a local developer by selling them lots on which they will construct affordable housing with deed restrictions to maintain affordability to future home buyers.
 In October, 2022 these homes were sold to qualified low-moderate-income homeowners.
 In March of 2023 the City sold 10 additional lots to this developer in order to construct the next phase of the affordable housing with deed restrictions to maintain affordability to future home buyers.
 This allows the City to assist with affordable housing and infill development faster as the developer can construct up to 10 houses at a time.
-There are approximately six additional lots available for the construction of affordable single-family homes in a potential phase III being planned for 2024.
+There are approximately six additional lots available for the construction of affordable single-family homes with phase III being planned for late 2024-early 2025.

-The City's Community Development Manager is serving for a 2nd year on the Hickory NAACP Equity and Inclusion Task Force's Housing Committee.
+The City's Community Development Specialist is serving on the Hickory NAACP Equity and Inclusion Task Force's Housing Committee.
 The goal of this committee is centered around education of housing opportunities (including both homeownership and rentals) specifically in minority communities.
-These efforts included a community housing fair in June 2022 to help educate potential homebuyers about the process of homeownership including credit scores, mortgage processes and even basic home maintenance.
-This housing fair also focused on the rental component and the assistance that is available from agencies in the area. a second Housing Resource Fair is scheduled for June 2023.
+These efforts included a community housing fair to help educate potential homebuyers about the process of homeownership including credit scores, mortgage processes and even basic home maintenance.
+This housing fair also focused on the rental component and the assistance that is available from agencies in the area.